-Why does a 50-pound box of guaranteed fish make your trip better?
+Why does not focusing on poundage and purchasing fish from the local processor make your trip better?
 Your guide explains:

 Sometimes you go fishing for a week in Alaska, try really hard and still don't end up with much to take home.
 It's something any guide hates to admit but it's true.
 Mother Natures casino does not always pay and after 30 years of guiding in southeast Alaska, I have found that sometimes the need to catch a lot of fish interferes with the quality of the vacation I am providing.

 For example; often we have been out fishing hard all morning and have done well but are not yet limited.
 I can tell the bite is slowing, the wind is coming up and I can see a few of my guests are getting tired and are on the verge of becoming seasick.
 I say to them, "how about we run in and take a bath at the hot springs?"
 But of course, there's always that person who counters with the need to catch more fish and we wind up grinding it out even though the fishing has slowed and the weather is lumpy.